silverbulletmd/silverbullet/docs/Markdown/Basics.md

 - client/markdown_parser/parser.ts
 - client/markdown_renderer/markdown_render.ts
 ---
-The idea of markdown is that you write plain text with some additional markup that even without further processing (like rendering it to HTML, or [[Live Preview]]) you could just read and understand.
+The idea of markdown is that you write plain text with some additional markup that even without further processing (like rendering it to HTML, or [[Feature/Live Preview]]) you could just read and understand.
 It was inspired by conventions used in plain-text e-mails, before e-mail supported rich formatting.

 # Basic markup
 To write markdown, you just write text.
 But then to emphasize something you can add `_underscores_` around a phrase to make look _italic_, or `**asterisks**` to make it **bold**.
 You can also use `~~tildes~~` for ~~strikethrough~~ and `==double equals==` for ==highlighting==.